jcolag/entropy-arbitrage/2025-09-04-lower-decks.md

  >
  > **BEN**: You shouldn't feel that way, Sam.

 Oh, he should *definitely* feel that way.
-I see no version of the retelling where he didn't almost literally step over the corpse of a woman from a disadvantaged background and in the process of redeeming herself for a prior criminal act to [Monkey's Paw](https://en.wikipedia.org/wiki/The_Monkey%27s_Paw) his wish for a promotion...
+I see no version of the retelling where he didn't almost literally step over the corpse of a woman from a disadvantaged background and in the process of redeeming herself for a prior criminal act to {% wiki The_Monkey%27s_Paw|Monkey's Paw|en %} his wish for a promotion...

 Honestly, a gutsier show would've taken advantage of the parallels between the Cardassians and the Federation hinted at earlier, plus Lavelle's brown-nosing, need to form relationships with senior officers, and nosiness---the last even going so far as trying to guilt his friends into revealing the secret mission---and exposed him as a spy for the Cardassians later in the season...or right here.